emullaney/emullaney.github.io/index.md

 I worked on [TracPro](https://github.com/rapidpro/tracpro), a dashboard add-on, custom designed for UNICEF.
 The add-on allows country offices to quickly build additional, more complex reports.
 I worked on updating all time-based charts and maps for the entire site utilizing [HighCharts](http://www.highcharts.com/) and [HighMaps](http://www.highcharts.com/maps) for visualizations.

 #### MDN: Mozilla Developer Network
 I've worked on the spam moderation pieces of the [Mozilla Developer Network](https://developer.mozilla.org/en-US/) wiki in order to drastically cut down on the time it takes admins to clear out spam and ban users.
 Work was forked off of the [Mozilla Kuma repository](https://github.com/mozilla/kuma).
+The Mozilla team was very [impressed with this project work](https://groups.google.com/forum/#!topic/mozilla.dev.mdn/phVYeWfRlWc) and extended our contract.

 ### Speaking